What is Seed Enterprise Investment Scheme (SEIS) and Enterprise Investment Scheme (EIS), and who is eligible?

 - Use the cash received from investment for the trade within 3 years

-A company can receive up to a maximum of £150,000 through SEIS investments.
+A company can receive up to a maximum of £250,000 through SEIS investments.
 This limit will usually include any other de minimis state aid received by the company in the three years up to the investment.
-The limit is likely to increase to £250,000 from April 2023.

 Additional eligibility and criteria to apply for Enterprise Investment Scheme (EIS)